jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

 # Video Script: Connecting to a WordPress.com Site Using SSH

----

 ## **Introduction**

-Hey there and welcome!
-In this tutorial, you'll learn how to connect to your WordPress.com site using SSH.
+Hey there, and welcome to this WordPress.com developer tools video.
+My name is Jonathan, and today we're going to learn how to connect to your WordPress.com site using SSH.

 We'll cover:

 - Enabling SSH access on your site
 - Connecting to SSH for the first time